IN JUST ONE DAY, your first-grader could finish their first book, cover to cover.

 IN JUST ONE DAY, your second-grader could make another giant leap in reading.

-IN JUST ONE DAY, your third-grader could write their own story with interesting characters.
+IN JUST ONE DAY, your third-grader could write their own story.

 1. Life can make all of us take unexpected turns.

 So have a backup plan to your backup plan for getting your children to school on time, including for bad-weather days that call for a late start or early dismissal.

 Use this attendance tracker to help you and your child reach the goal of having perfect attendance.

 2. We all need a little help sometimes.